Permaculture, sensory, edible, sacred, restorative, memorial, healing...

 Creating environments generates an ecological awareness of the impact on our earth.
 Deb feels it is imperative to create a positive awareness of environmental and sustainable practices by her personal actions and by providing opportunities for a nurturing and respectful awareness through education, art and design.
-Sound conservation principals are design considerations due to an intrinsic connection with the land, sense of ethical responsibility and her affiliation with nature.
-Design concepts include water management, plant choices, solar and environmental aspects, sustainable and recyclable materials.
+Sound conservation principles are design considerations due to an intrinsic connection with the land, sense of cultural and ethical responsibility and her affiliation with nature.
+Design concepts include consideration of water management, plant choices, effect on wildlife, solar aspects and use of sustainable and recyclable materials.
 Permaculture designs rejuvenate land and provide valuable tools for sustainable food sources and eco-systems.

 The 3 core values of Permaculture are:

 Care for the earth: Provision for all life systems to flourish.

 Care for the people: Provision for people to access all resources necessary to flourish.

 Fair Share: Taking what is needed, sharing and designing to mimic nature where surplus is returned to natural system cycles.